module Context:context with operationssig..end

 Returns a subsuming context element, if one exists.val check_productive : context ->

-literal -> literal -> element option
+literal -> literal -> element optioncheck_productive context producer produced

-is producing the negation of produced
+checks if producer is producing the negation of produced in the context

-is the context literal and produced
+(that is producer is the context literal and produced the remainder literal

 of the context unifier to check).

-returns all (also compacted) context elements that unify with literal
+returns all (also compacted) context elements that unify with literalval find_all_subsuming : context -> literal -> element listfind_all_subsuming context literal

 prints the context in the DIG model representation,